-|Analysts||Two years as an analyst before promotion to the position of an associate|
+|Analysts||Two years as an analyst before promotion to the position of associate.|

-|Associates||Three years as an associate before promotion to the position of an Associate director|
+|Associates||Three years as an associate before promotion to an Associate Director position.|

-|Associate Director||Two to three years in this role before promotion to Investment director|
+|Associate Director||Two to three years in this role before promotion to Investment Director.|

 |Investment Director||Minimum two to three years to promotion to Director|

-||Management succession in the firm offering opportunities Heading international expansion within or outside of the firm|
+|Director||Management succession offers opportunities heading international expansion within or outside the firm.|

-If you learned something new or enjoyed the post, please leave a comment below.
+If you learned something new or enjoyed the post, please comment below.
 Let me know what you think.
-Many thanks and take care.
-Happy Learning!
+Many thanks, and take care.
+Happy learning!